doganbros/purpie/README.md

 - Add the environment variable `REACT_APP_STREAMING_URL=https://octopus-jitsi.doganbros.com:1980/hls` so that streaming works correctly.
 - You are all set!
 You can now create, record and stream a meeting using the https://octopus-jitsi.doganbros.com server.

+## Development Streaming

+To stream meetings using the https://octopus-jitsi.doganbros.com server, follow the instructions below:

+- Create a meeting
+- Click on the three dots, and on start live stream
+- A window will appear, enter rtmp://octopus-jitsi.doganbros.com/live/<meeting-slug>?uid=1 as a live stream key.
+(Replace <meeting-slug> with the real meeting slug).
+- The stream should start in few minutes

 ## Running project

 ```bash